cknizek/Copper/README.md

 And so, the above string now becomes: 00000000000011000110010101001110111010100010010111001110.
 The might not seem like much.
 Converting '488722' to binary becomes 1110111010100010010, which can in fact be found as a subset of the string at positions [28:47].
 This relationship has held up between several Cal1 cards that have been tested, and so it's unlikely to be a fluke.

 ### TODO
-i.
-Decide whether interpreted or compiled (i.e. CircuitPython vs Rust) ii.
-Add read/write to SPI flash (annoying w/ CircuitPython) iiia.
-Add Bluetooth UART module iiib.
-Implement LoRa to update (iv) iv.
-CRUD database for user management
+1. Decide whether interpreted or compiled (i.e. CircuitPython vs Rust)
+2. Add read/write to SPI flash (annoying w/ CircuitPython)
+3. Add Bluetooth UART module
+4. Implement LoRa to update (iv)
+5. CRUD database for user management

 pseudocode